 • Computation and reporting for the payroll tax on a monthly or annual basis to the respective state revenue offices based on which states your employees are located.

-• Annual Actual wages declaration to your work cover insurances ( again varies for each state) based on which actual premium is determined.
+• Annual actual wages declaration to your work cover insurances (this varies for each state) based on which actual premium is determined.

-• If you are engaged in Labour Hire contracts/Supply Services, a labour-hire licence has recently been made mandatory.
+• If you are engaged in labour hire contracts or supply services, a labour-hire licence is now mandatory.

 • Ensure the wages for June are paid and credited into the employees’ bank accounts on or before 30th June.

-• Ensure your Superannuation for the June Quarter gets paid by 30th June to qualify for a tax deduction.
-If not possible to estimate/determine the superannuation liability for June, pay Apr & May at least, which will act as a tax saver for you.
+• Ensure your superannuation for the June quarter gets paid by 30th June to qualify for a tax deduction.
+If it’s not possible to determine the superannuation liability for June, pay April and May at least, which will act as a tax saver for you.

-• If you have any KPI Bonus, Commission, Directors Fee, Incentives etc., that are payable relevant to the current financial year but could only be correctly computed and paid in the subsequent financial year, make a provision in the current financial year will also act as a tax saver.
+• If you have any KPI bonus, commission, directors’fees or incentives that are payable relevant to the current financial year but could only be correctly computed and paid in the subsequent financial year, making a provision in the current financial year will also act as a tax saver.

-• Pro-rata calculations for a new start and quitting/resigning/terminated employees
+• Pro-rata calculations for a new start and exiting employees.

 • Calculation of the complex payroll tax obligations and potential penalties if not reported correctly.

-• Tracking of the leave entitlements, especially the Long Service Leave, as it varies from state to state.
+• Tracking of leave entitlements, especially long service leave, as it varies from state to state.

-• Ensuring the accrued employees’ entitlements are appropriately accounted for in the accounts of accounts to assess the realistic business performance metrics.
+• Ensuring the accrued employees’ entitlements are appropriately accounted for to assess realistic business performance metrics.

-• Frequent changes in the working hours, overtime hours and pay rates would require someone capable of processing these correctly.
+• Frequent changes in working hours, overtime hours and pay rates requires accuracy and attention to detail.

 • Processing of parental leave, maternity benefits, redundancy and work injury-related entitlements and payments.

-• Correct reporting to ATO and annual reconciliation for the wages/PAYG WH reported to the ATO with the payroll system.
+• Correct reporting to the ATO and annual reconciliation for wages/PAYG withholding.

-• Do I have good governance and controls in my payroll process to mitigate the risk of error and fraud?
+• Implementing good governance and controls in my payroll process to mitigate the risk of error and fraud.

 • If your payroll system is a standalone system, periodical summary reports will get picked up in your financial accounting systems.